lxbarth/compare/README.md

 [Check it out](http://lxbarth.github.com/compare)

-Nice to have:
+Nice to have / known issues:

-- synchronize vice versa
 - eliminate lag
+- Leaflet (OSM) sometimes does not respect GMap changes.